 Years housesitting full-time: Two+

-Sit durations: From three nights to more than four months, with homeowners entrusting us from as far away as Africa and the South Pacific
+Sit durations: From three nights to more than four months, with homeowners entrusting us from as far away as Madagascar and the South Pacific

 Homes that have invited us back: The vast majority, and even though we aren’t able to return to them all, it means the world to us